-How to Build a Document Scanning Desktop App with Progressive Web App (PWA) Support in Angular
+How to Build an Angular PWA Document Scanner Desktop App with Dynamic Web TWAIN

 A progressive web application (PWA) is a type of application software delivered through the web1.
 It is able to be installed like a local app so that we can access it later without an Internet connection.